mohamedsahal/moringa/replit.md

 # Project Overview

 ## Overview
-This is a modern full-stack web application built as a technology services company website.
-The application features a sleek, futuristic design with animations, a contact form system, and client statistics tracking.
+This is a modern full-stack web application built as a technology services company website for Moringa.
+The application features a sleek, futuristic design with green nature-themed colors, animations, a contact form system, and client statistics tracking.
 It combines a React-based frontend with an Express.js backend, utilizing PostgreSQL for data persistence and a comprehensive UI component library for consistent design.

 ## User Preferences
 Preferred communication style: Simple, everyday language.